From Dr. Natalie Meiri’s Clinical Pearl Stories:

 Shingles triggers a painful rash on your skin that follows nerve pathways, causing a massive amount of inflammation and agitated nerves.
 A trip to the pain management clinic for the pain is understandable, but it’s not the solution.
 All they can do is pump you full of drugs and wait out the virus.

 A chiropractor however, can manipulate your spine, putting everything back in place.
 Realigning your spine alleviates pressure off your nerves and helps your body to fight inflammation.
 This speeds up recovery time and allows your immune system to function optimally.

 Furthermore, getting regular chiropractic care can help prevent the onset of shingles.
 Chiropractic care can help reduce your stress level, which may be the biggest factor in causing shingles.
 Stress leads to misalignments of the spine, which causes nervous system dysfunction.

 The anatomical and physiological connections between the immune system and the nervous system suggests that the nervous system plays a role in the modulation of the immune response.
 Recent scientific developments now lend support to the idea that Chiropractic correction of the misalignment (chiropractic subluxation) can aid the immune responses of the body by reducing nerve interference.

-Are you looking for a chiropractor in North Palm Beach?
+Are you looking for a chiropractor in West Palm Beach?
 Dr. Natalie Meiri can definitely help you.
 Find out more about Relief From Shingles Pain and Post-Herpetic Neuralgia: Chiropractic Care is Effective.
 Call 561-253-8984 today.